 I visited two museums, both of which I highly recommend.
 One was the Museum of Nature which was very popular with families, the other was the National Gallery.
-As the nation’s capital there are numerous monuments spread out in the city centre, some of which are included in the picture gallery at the bottom of this page.
+As the nation’s capital there are numerous monuments spread out in the city centre.
+Some are included in the picture gallery at the bottom of this page.

 The ByWard Market is where a lot of action is going on day and night.
 Bars, restaurants and the actual selling of fresh produce make this an essential part of a visit to Ottawa.

 All these sights are better explained in other resources, so let me just finish by presenting my map.
 It is expandable into a new tab or window, and also to be worked in by zooming and clicking.
 I spent some time before going and while in Ottawa, compiling these points of interest.
 My suggestion is to zoom in on Ottawa to discover my findings, most of which I actually made it to.

 This article is part of a series based on a four-night visit to three major cities in eastern Canada.